 Student-athletes may not participate in more than one sport during a sports season unless the athlete has the approval of the two coaches, and the two coaches have met with and received approval from the athletic director.
 Student-athletes who are given permission will be monitored academically on a more frequent basis to assess their success maintaining dual participation status.

-Any student-athlete who quits or is dismissed from a team after tryouts may not play or practice out of season for another team during the same season.
+Any student-athlete who quits or is dismissed from a team after tryouts may not play for another team during the same season.